MarSti97/_Libft_/README.md

 # Libft

 First project of the 42 common core.
-A library of useful function that I am permitted to use throughout my studies.\
+A library of useful function that I am permitted to use throughout my studies.
-Including my version of printf and getnextline (reads lines from given files).

 ## Contents